 | PMD / ToF | Phase measurement of modulated light | Real-time depth, mobile devices |

-| Structured Light | Projects patterns, analyzes distortion | 3D scanning, static scenes |
+| Structured light | Projects patterns, analyses distortion | 3D scanning, static scenes |

-| Stereo Vision | Two cameras, triangulation | Outdoor/bright light, texture-rich scenes |
+| Stereo vision | Two cameras, triangulation | Outdoor/bright light, texture-rich scenes |

-6. Industrial & Precision Sensors
+6. Industrial & precision sensors

 These high-precision sensors project a laser spot and use a CMOS/CCD array to detect the reflection position.
 Unlike ToF, they measure the angle of reflection for sub-micron accuracy.